Catalina Delgado Rojas

 Overview

-My research aims to explore how museums and memorials conceived as official symbolic reparations evolve in transitional societies.
-Due to the potential of memorial and museums to articulate collective memories and promote non-recurrence, they have become essential symbolic reparation projects.
-Nevertheless, due to its complementary role in reparation programmes and vague definition of the term, there are aspects about the implementation of these projects that remain unclear.
-As empirical research has demonstrated, multiple variables of the context affect the creation of symbolic reparations.
-Similarly, the actors’ participating and the relationships created in these memorialization projects influence the response of the civil society to symbolic reparations.
-These factors can also cause intended and unintended consequences in the communities they are trying to repair.
+This research aims to explore how symbolic reparations museums and memorial evolve in transitional societies.
+Due to their potential to articulate collective memories and promote non-recurrence, they have become recurrent symbolic reparation projects.
+Nevertheless, due to their complementary role in the reparation system and the vague conceptualization of the term, there are aspects that have yet to be understood.
+Additionally, as empirical research has demonstrated, the outcome and impact of symbolic reparations are influenced by multiple variables of the context where they are developed.
+These factors can cause intended and unintended repercussions in the communities they are trying to repair.

 Biography